hra42/openrouter-go/README.md

 - ✅ Tool/Function calling support with streaming
 - ✅ Message transforms for automatic context window management
 - ✅ Web Search plugin for real-time web data integration
+- ✅ Image inputs (multimodal) with URL and base64 support
 - ✅ Model listing and discovery with category filtering
 - ✅ Model endpoint inspection with pricing and uptime details
 - ✅ Provider listing with policy information